 - They deceive the consumers into thinking that they can help them out with huge savings on their debts.
 And they hide the actual amount which the consumer needs to pay to the settlement company as the service charge.

-- They might ask you to stop paying your dues to your creditor and suggest you open a savings account.
+- They might ask you to stop paying your dues to your creditor and suggest you open a savings or checking account.
 The company usually keeps the details of this account and draws its monthly fees from here.
 This can lead to huge losses for you over time.

 Debt Consolidation Scams

 Debt consolidation is yet another debt relief service that people opt for to get out of debt.
-The dread of bankruptcy and foreclosure makes the consumers resort to debt consolidation services, and a fraudulent debt consolidation company makes consumers its target in the following ways:
+The dread of bankruptcy and / or foreclosure makes the consumers resort to debt consolidation services, and a fraudulent debt consolidation company makes consumers its target in the following ways:

 - The company fixes an extremely low monthly amount that you are required to pay.
 This makes it quite probable that the company will raise this amount once you enroll for their consolidation program.
 A genuine company would not go for fake hidden costs.